 - Causes the death of another person

 The suit can be brought by a spouse, parent, child, or person related to the decedent by blood or marriage who was substantially dependent upon the deceased person.
-Read the Law: MD Cts and Jud.
+Read the Law: Md.
+Code Ann., Cts. & Jud.
 Pro.
-Code Ann. §§3-901 to 3-904
+(Cts. & Jud.
+Pro.) §§3-901 to 3-904.

 An action for wrongful death other than death as a result of an occupational disease must be commenced within three years after the death of the individual.
-Read the Law: MD Cts and Jud.
-Pro.
-Code Ann. §3-904
+Read the Law: Cts. and Jud.
+Pro. §3-904.

 Has the batterer transmitted a sexual disease to the intimate partner or spouse?

 If the intimate partner or spouse finds that the batterer has infected him or her with a sexually transmitted disease, the injured person may have claims arising under battery, negligence, intentional infliction of emotional distress, or fraud.
-See B.N. v.
-B.K, 538 A.2d 1175, 1179-82 (Md.
-1988).
+Read the Law: B.N. v.
+K.K, 312 Md.
+135 (1988).

 Has the batterer destroyed, taken, or sold any of the intimate partner’s or spouse’s property?

 Conversion is the civil equivalent of the crime of theft.
+It is the wrongful taking of property from the person who owns the property.
+It is an intentional tort.
 If an intimate partner or spouse’s property is taken or sold, a claim for conversion may arise.
 In a suit for conversion, the person sues to retrieve the value of the property taken.
 To make a case for conversion, the suing person must show